dereknahman/kirsty-codes/src/links.md

 ### Arts, craft and interest wesbites

 -   I check in with knitwear designer [Ella Gordon's blog](https://ellagordondesigns.co.uk/) whenever I feel like looking at beautiful Shetland Fair Isle, which is pretty often these days.
-As well as designing beautiful colourwork garments and accessories, Ella also has an expansive collection of vintage Shetland knitwear which she talks about on her blog and her [Instagram](https://www.instagram.com/ellagordondesigns/).
+As well as designing beautiful colourwork garments and accessories, Ella also has an expansive collection of vintage Shetland knitwear which she talks about on her blog and her [Instagram](https://www.instagram.com/ellagordondesigns/) feed.

 -   This is the website of a favourite architect of mine, [John Outram](http://www.johnoutram.com/).
 I grew up near the famous pumping station he designed on the Isle of Dogs and loved it from very early childhood.
 He is a true eccentric.
 I don't know of a living architect who writes about their own buildings the way he does.
 Read [his post about the pumping station I just mentioned](http://www.johnoutram.com/projectsmenu.html) to see what I mean.